Renesas-SST/meta-renesas/meta-rzg2l/recipes-extend/uload-bootloader-linux/files/Readme.md

 ### Copy necessary images

-1.Place all bootloader images (.bin) in the /boot/uload-bootloader folder (optional).
+1.Place all bootloader images (.bin) in the /boot/uload-bootloader folder on the SD card (optional).

+**Note**: The SD card must be inserted into the board before powering it on.

 We've already prepared these images in the /boot/uload-bootloader folder on the SD card.
 If you want to change the images, replace these files.